ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 * The destination server needs the [certificate from the source server](../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) so that it will trust the source.
 * The [connection string](../../client-api/operations/maintenance/connection-strings/add-connection-string#add-a-raven-connection-string)
-  with destination server URL and any other details needed to access the destination server.
+  with the destination server URL and any other details needed to access the destination server.
 * The following properties in the `ExternalReplication` object:
   * **ConnectionStringName**
     The connection string name.